 If your dissertation will be submitted through Moodle, the 18th September 2020 is the very latest date it will be possible to upload submissions and download any items you may need (this is in addition to the deadline set by your department).
-You will not be able to submit assignments for the 2018/19 academic year through Moodle after 10th September, and must make other arrangements with your course teachers for late submissions (eg sending directly to the departmental manager).
+You will not be able to submit assignments for the 2019/20 academic year through Moodle after 18th September, and must make other arrangements with your course teachers for late submissions (eg sending directly to the departmental manager).

 You can download course files and folders in bulk via the Download Centre.